Best Destiny 2 Titan Void Builds for PvE and PvP

 Excels In: Endgame (Dungeons, Raids, Legend content)

 Goal of the Build: Titans are known for their punching skills, and this build aims to take it to a new level.
-Void 3.0 and Wormgod Caress allow you to one-punch anything from strike Bosses to soloing Raid bosses; the raw damage potential of this build is unmatched.
+Peregrine Greaves now refunds all melee energy when hitting a miniboss, Champion, or Tormentor, and when paired with Void 3.0, cuts them down to size too.

 • Aspects: Bastion and Offensive Bulwark.

-• Fragments: While no fragments are mandatory, there are several fragments that enhance this build, including Echo of Undermining, Echo of Leeching, and Echo of Expulsion.
+• Fragments: Echo of Undermining, Echo of Leeching, and Echo of Expulsion.

 Gameplay Loop